darosior/lightningcpp/README.md

 make install # as root
 ldconfig # as root
 ```

-Then you can install lightning-cpp :
+Then you can install lightningcpp :
 ```shell
 git clone git@github.com:darosior/lightningcpp.git
 cd lightningcpp